Virtual assistant

 - Installation and connection

-- Installing electricity meters
+- Install the electricity meters

-Installing electricity meters
+Install the electricity meters

-This step occurs after the installation of a router and a Climkit Gateway (or an RS485-Ethernet converter in the case of a Cloud Gateway)
+This step occurs after the installation of a router and a Climkit Gateway (or an RS485-Ethernet converter in the case of a Cloud Gateway).

 - Connect the consumer (or the photovoltaic inverter) from the bottom (L1, L2, and L3).